xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This error is reported when linking the output from the AOT compiler.

 This error most likely indicates a bug in Xamarin.iOS.
 Please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).

+<h3><a name="MT5217"/>MT5217: Native linking possibly failed because the linker command line was too long (* characters).</h3>

+Native linking failed, and it's possible this occured because the linker command was too long.

+Xamarin.iOS projects will often reference native symbols dynamically, which means that the native linker might remove such native symbols during the native linking process, because the native linker does not see that these symbols are used.

+Usually Xamarin.iOS will ask the native linker to keep such symbols using the `-u symbol` linker flag, but if there are many such symbols, the entire command-line might exceed the maximum command-line length as specified by the operating system.

+There are a few possible sources for such dynamic symbols:

+* P/Invokes to methods in statically linked libraries (where the dll name is `__Internal` in the DllImport attribute `[DllImport ("__Internal")]`).
+* Field references to memory locations in statically linked libraries from binding projects (`[Field]` attributes).
+* Objective-C classes referenced in statically linked libraries from binding projects (when using incremental builds or when not using the static registrar).

+Possible solutions:
+* Enable the managed linker (if possible for all assemblies instead of only SDK assemblies).
+This might remove enough of the sources for dynamic symbols so that the linker's command-line doesn't exceeded the maximum.
+* Reduce the number of P/Invokes, field references and/or Objective-C classes.
+* Rewrite the dynamic symbols to have shorter names.
+* Pass `-dlsym:false` as an additional mtouch argument in the project's iOS Build options.
+With this option, Xamarin.iOS will generate a native reference in the AOT-compiled code, and won't need to ask the linker to keep this symbol.
+However, this only works for device builds, and it will cause linker errors if there are P/Invokes to functions that don't exist in the static library.
+* Pass `--dynamic-symbol-mode=code` as an additional mtouch arguments in the project's iOS Build options.
+With this option, Xamarin.iOS will generate additional native code that references these symbols instead of asking the native linker to keep these symbols using command-line arguments.
+The downside to this approach is that it will increase the size of the executable somewhat.
+* Enable the static registrar by passing `--registrar:static` as an additional mtouch argument in the project's iOS Build options (for simulator builds, since the static registrar is already the default for device builds).
+The static registrar will generate code that references Objective-C classes statically, so there is no need to ask the native linker to keep such classes.
+* Disable incremental builds (for device builds).
+When incremental builds are enabled, the code generated by the static registrar won't be considered by the native linker, which means that Xamarin.iOS must still ask the linker to keep referenced Objective-C classes.
+Thus disabling incremental builds will prevent this need.

+<h3><a name="MT5218"/>MT5218: Can't ignore the dynamic symbol {symbol} (--ignore-dynamic-symbol={symbol}) because it was not detected as a dynamic symbol.</h3>

+The command-line argument `--ignore-dynamic-symbol=symbol` was passed, but this symbol is not a symbol that was recognized as a dynamic symbol that must be manually preserved.

+There are two main reasons for this:

+* The symbol name is incorrect.
+	* Don't prepend an underscore to the symbol name.
+	* The symbol for Objective-C classes is `OBJC_CLASS_$_<classname>`.
+* The symbol is correct, but it's a symbol that's already preserved by normal means (some build options causes the exact list of dynamic symbols to vary).

 ### MT53xx: Other tools